saqemlas/sls-edge-custom-domain-http-api/README.md

 - Simple access logs and receive CloudWatch metrics, no AWS X-Ray support or ability to propagate logs to Kinesis Data Firehose

-For Edge Optimized Api Endpoints, the default hostname of an API Gateway API that is deployed to the specified Region while using a CloudFront distribution to facilitate client access typically from across AWS Regions.
+For Edge Optimized Api Endpoints, the default hostname of an API Gateway that is deployed to the specified Region while using a CloudFront distribution to facilitate client access typically from across AWS Regions.
 API requests are routed to the nearest CloudFront Point of Presence (POP), which typically improves connection time for geographically diverse clients.